 ARTS & CULTURE PROJECTS

-Until winter 2018/19 we are working on delivering an extensive programme of opportunities for arts training, participation and performance for disabled young people in Oxford using the Cowley Road Carnival as the key catalyst and platform.
+We are working on delivering an extensive programme of opportunities for arts training, participation and performance for disabled young people in Oxford using the Cowley Road Carnival as the key catalyst and platform.

-Partnering with Oxford Street Art Collective and artist Mani, Cowley Road Works have been delivering new street art projects to brighten and enlighten the Cowley Road.
+In 2017 and 2018 we partnered with Oxford Street Art Collective and artist Mani, Cowley Road Works have been delivering new street art projects to brighten and enlighten the Cowley Road.
 Jonny and the Oxford Street Art Collective have created two, celebrating the iconic Radcliffe Camera and another celebrating science in Oxford,

 Mani, who produced a piece featuring Horns of Plenty just prior to Carnival 2017 has just completed another featuring a poem by Steve Larkin on the corner of Randolph Street. .